 The Company accounts for income taxes under the asset and liability method.
 The Company estimates actual current tax exposure together with assessing temporary differences resulting from differences in accounting for reporting purposes and tax purposes for certain items, such as accruals and allowances not currently deductible for tax purposes.
 These temporary differences result in deferred tax assets and liabilities.
-In general, deferred tax assets represent future tax benefits to be received when certain expenses previously recognized in the Company's statements of operations become deductible expenses under applicable income tax laws or when net operating loss or credit carryforwards are utilized.
+In general, deferred tax assets represent future tax benefits to be received when certain expenses previously recognized in the Company's statements of operations and comprehensive loss become deductible expenses under applicable income tax laws or when net operating loss or credit carryforwards are utilized.
 Accordingly, realization of the Company's deferred tax assets is dependent on future taxable income against which these deductions, losses and credits can be utilized.

-The Company must assess the likelihood that the Company's deferred tax assets will be recovered from future taxable income, and to the extent the Company believes that recovery is not likely, the Company establishes a valuation allowance.
+The Company assesses the likelihood that the Company's deferred tax assets will be recovered from future taxable income, and to the extent the Company believes that recovery is not likely, the Company establishes a valuation allowance.
 The assessment of whether or not a valuation allowance is required often requires significant judgment, including the forecast of future taxable income and on-going prudent and feasible tax planning initiatives.
 Based upon the weight of available evidence, the Company has determined that net deferred tax assets should be fully offset by a valuation allowance.
 When the Company establishes or reduces the valuation allowance against its net deferred tax assets, its provision for income taxes will increase or decrease, respectively, in the period such determination is made.
-As of December 31, 2021 and 2020, the Company maintains a full valuation allowance on its net deferred tax assets.

-The Company recognizes benefits of uncertain tax positions if it is more likely than not that such positions will be sustained upon examination based solely on their technical merits, as the largest amount of benefit that is more likely than not to be realized upon the ultimate settlement.
+The Company accounts for uncertainty in income taxes in accordance with Accounting Standards Codification 740.
+Tax positions are evaluated in a two-step process, whereby the Company first determines whether it is more likely than not that a tax position will be sustained upon examination by tax authorities, including resolutions of any related appeals or litigation processes, based on technical merit.
+If a tax position meets the more-likely-than-not recognition threshold, it is then measured to determine the amount of benefit to be recognized in the financial statements.
+The tax position is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 The Company's policy is to recognize interest and penalties related to the underpayment of income taxes as a component of income tax expense or benefit.
 To date, there have been no interest or penalties charged in relation to unrecognized tax benefits.